-New Dashboard: Bing Webmaster Tools now shows how often and where your content is cited in AI-generated responses from Microsoft Copilot and Bing—a first among major webmaster platforms.
+- Bing shows how often and where your content is cited in AI answers from Microsoft Copilot and Bing – with Citations, Grounding Queries and page-level citation activity.

-Let’s be honest: Do you actually know if your content is being cited by AI systems?
-When users ask Microsoft Copilot or Bing a question, the AI increasingly generates direct answers—synthesized from various web sources.
+Let’s be honest: do you actually know if your content is being cited by AI systems?
+When users ask Microsoft Copilot or Bing a question, the AI increasingly generates direct answers – synthesized from various web sources.
 Your content might be referenced as a source.
 Or it might not.
 Until now, this was a complete black box.

 On February 10, 2026, Microsoft broke that box open.
 With the new AI Performance Dashboard in Bing Webmaster Tools, you can see for the first time how often your content is cited in AI-generated answers, which specific pages are referenced, and which search queries trigger those citations.

-The good news: You don’t have to wait for Google.
-This data is available now—in Public Preview—providing a brand-new perspective on your AI visibility.
-And yes, I activated the dashboard for seo-kreativ.de immediately—with surprising results.
+The good news: you don’t have to wait for Google.
+This data is available now – in Public Preview – providing a brand-new perspective on your AI visibility.
+And yes, I activated the dashboard for seo-kreativ.de immediately – with surprising results.

 What is the AI Performance Report?

 The AI Performance report is a new, standalone section within Bing Webmaster Tools.
-It doesn’t track clicks or rankings in the traditional sense; instead, it tracks something fundamentally different: if and how often your content is used as a “grounding” source in AI-generated responses.
+It doesn’t track clicks or rankings in the traditional sense; instead, it tracks something fundamentally different: if and how often your content is used as a source in AI-generated responses.

 The data is aggregated across several Microsoft AI interfaces, including AI summaries in Bing Search, Microsoft Copilot, and selected partner integrations.